Citizenship, Quality Management, Christianity

 Judeo-Christian principles influenced the design of our system of government.
 In a biblical context, “perfect” is described as all needs met – the Garden of Eden, for example.
 Jesus is the standard of perfection.
 The belief and acceptance in Jesus Christ leads to salvation and eternal life: I am the way, and the truth, and the life.
 No one comes to the Father except through me.
 (John 14:6, ESV).
 A sincere belief in Christ results in the understanding that there is a purpose and a plan for our life and that we have been given the opportunities, trials, tribulations, talents, gifts, and capabilities to achieve the plan in accordance with God’s will.
 “For I know the plans I have for you,” declares the LORD, “plans to prosper you and not to harm you, plans to give you hope and a future.”
 (Jeremiah 29:11, NIV).
 Actions motivated by love result in outcomes where everyone benefits or is no worse off.

-One of the more common questions regarding the Christian faith is why God allows (through his soverignty) bad things to happen to good people.
+One of the more common questions regarding the Christian faith is why God allows (through his sovereignty) bad things to happen to good people.
 God gave man free will – the power to choose between good and evil.
 God allowed his son (a good man) to be tortured and crucified (a bad thing.)
 Jesus was then resurrected, which provided further evidence of Jesus’s divinity.
-An answer as to why God allows bad things to happen to good people is that it is for the common good in the long term in support of God’s plan which only he understands, which ultimately results in Peace on Earth.
+“An” answer as to why God allows bad things to happen to good people is that it is for a greater good in support of God’s plan which only he understands, which ultimately results in peace on earth.

 New Age.
 Jordan Peterson knows something about reaching people in our age that the church can learn from – Aaron M. Renn